 Number and duration of switches

 Figure 2 shows the variability of duration of switches for the two conditions.
 Results show that switches were significantly shorter among participants who had a notification (M=4.76s, SD=1.65s) than among those without a notification (M=7.13s, SD=3.05), U(24, 23) = 406, p < 0.01, r =.44.
-Table 1 switched once for every code entered (i.e., ten times per trial), and there was no significant difference in number of switches between conditions, U(24, 23) = 243, p = 0.6.Figure 3
+As can be seen in Table 1, the number of switches per trial was on average 10.6 in both conditions, and there was no significant difference in number of switches between conditions, U(24,23)=243, p = 0.6.
+As there were ten codes to be entered per trial, this suggests participants switched once for every data entry.

-The distribution of switching durations was positively skewed with a long tail: switches up to 17 seconds made up 95% of switches, but the longest switch was greater than seven minutes.
-The distribution of the top 5% longest switches is illustrated in Figure 3.
-Table 2 shows the count of the longest switches for each condition at different percentiles.
+Figure 3 shows the distribution of switching durations for the Control and Notification condition, the red line marks the mean duration.
+For both conditions, the distribution was positively skewed with a long tail: 97% of the switches were under 20 seconds, the longest switch was greater than seven minutes.
+To scale the distribution, switches longer than 20 seconds are grouped in one bar.
+Table 2 shows the count of these long switches for each condition.